MG Motor drives in updated ZS EV with price starting at Rs 20.99 lakh

-New Delhi: MG Motor India on Monday said it has launched an updated version of ZS EV in the country with price starting at Rs 20.99 lakh (ex-showroom, Delhi).
+New Delhi, Feb 8: MG Motor India on Monday said it has launched an updated version of ZS EV in the country with price starting at Rs 20.99 lakh (ex-showroom, Delhi).

 The 2021 version of the electric vehicle now comes with a 44.5 kWh battery and has a certified range of 419 km.
 It also comes with new tyres, battery-pack and enhanced ground clearance.